 - Credit One Bank Unsecured Platinum Visa

-- Total Visa Unsecured Credit Card
+- Total Visa Unsecured Credit Card (not currently available)

 Helpful tips before you apply for a new credit card

 Even if you have bad credit, credit cards aren’t necessarily off-limits.
 Consider these five tips for finding a card that fits your needs.

 - Do your research.
 Be thorough in your research before applying and ensure it’s the right card for your needs.
 Look closely at any fees and interest rates.

 - Check the fine print.
 Some credit cards for bad credit offer rewards programs such as cash back.
 But be wary of luxury cards.
 Although the benefits may be attractive, these cards often come with annual fees and high rates.
 Don’t apply for cards that you’re unlikely to qualify for, as this will hurt your score further.
 If you’re unsure of your credit score, check it for free at myBankrate.com

 - Transfer a balance.
 If you’re looking to transfer debt, consider balance transfer cards that allow you to put a balance on the card for an extended period of time for a low or zero interest rate.